-The DEIR reads as if none of these issues are of concern or interest to San Franciscans or the Planning of 11 Department.
+The DEIR reads as if none of these issues are of concern or interest to San Franciscans or the Planning

+Department.
 The behavior of the Planning Department has been to act as if there were no Ohlone descendents.
 This disenfranchises my people.
 It constitutes a continuation of the cultural genocide of the Ohlone descendants.
-We would love to share more of the history and significance of Ohlone tribal renewal if you want to go forward by including us in the planning process.
+8-1 Ve would love to share more of the history and significance of Ohlone tribal renewal if you want to go con rd by including us in the planning process.
 That will require more time to respond to the DEIR.
 Noso-n (in breath so it is in spirit.)
-Ann Marie Sayers process.
-That will require more similar and a second similar and a secon
+Ann Marie Sayers 1 ζ.
+(4) .8 4